mascaldotfr/CoRT/api/README.md

 It's written in 3 languages:

-- PHP for simple and fast code with no overhead
-- Python for queries that would be slow as well with PHP, because it has all batteries included.
-It's by far the most used language.
+- Python or Shell for all WZ-related things.
+It's by far the most used languages.
+They're used strictly through cronjobs.
-- Shell when it's the most practical

-PHP is called dynamically at each API call.
-Shell and Python are called through task scheduling.
-If you think it's a mess it has run reliably for more than 2 years as I've written this ;)
+- PHP for the rest.
+When the overhead is low, it's run on demand.
+For heavier tasks it's called through cronjobs.

 See the [deploy docs](../deploy/README.md) as well.

 ## READMEs list

+### PHP

 - [bosses](bin/bosses/README.md)
 - [bz](bin/bz/README.md)
 - [setups collector and trainer stats](bin/collect/README.md)

+### Python

 - [warstatus](bin/warstatus/README.md)
 - [warzone stats and events](bin/warstatus/stats/README.md)